 1) Never Tell Me about Other Products on Sale

 If your visitors make it to the checkout page, they’ve proven they’re willing to pull out their wallets for the purchase.
-So it’s the best time to recommend similar products they might be interested in.

 Base your recommendations on their personal buying history (if available) or the likelihood of cross-over purchases based on existing sales records.